Sanglorian/orcus/Orcus Rulebook - current.md

 ## Ability Scores

 Every monster has six ability scores (Strength, Constitution, Dexterity, Intelligence, Wisdom, and Charisma) and corresponding modifiers.
+These modifiers include the monster’s half-level bonus.

 ## Skills

 The Skills entry is reserved for monsters that are trained in one or more skills.
 For example, a monster that is very perceptive and stealthy might have bonuses to Perception and Stealth checks.

 Monsters can make skill checks with skills that are not listed.
-In those cases, calculate the skill bonus as: the sum of a monster’s relevant ability modifier and half its level (round down).
+In those cases, use the monster's relevant ability modifier, as provided in the ability scores section.

 ## Vulnerabilities, Resistances, and Immunities